Last updated: 01/07/2020

-Our information systems, including Cloud Service Providers (CSP’s), are either EU- based or hosted by companies participating in the EU-US Privacy Shield Framework and/or providing EU Model contracts for data transfer.
+Our information systems, including Cloud Service Providers (CSP’s), are either EU- based or hosted by companies providing EU Model contracts for data transfer.
 This is true for all of our systems unless specifically stated otherwise.

-We use Google as our CSP, including Google G Suite Business, as part of our processing environment.
+We use Microsoft as our CSP, including Microsoft Business 365, as part of our processing environment.
 Unless we specifically state otherwise, we are, in respect of this CSP, the data controller.
-Google provide the G Suite security and trust portal which gives details on how your data is being safeguarded.
+Microsoft provide a security and trust portal which gives details on how your data is being safeguarded.

 We operate a data retention policy in respect of all data, whether paper-based or digital.
 The timescales for the retention of your Personal Data and related documentation are subject to various legal, regulatory or contractual requirements, which will reflect the purpose and lawful basis for processing the data.
 This is presented in table under section 6.